tripathyananya43/PyPal/README.md

         return(pick_a_num())
     elif"name some animals" in user_choice:
         return(animals())
-    elif"great!" in user_choice or "well done!" in user_choice:
+    elif"great" in user_choice or "well done" in user_choice:
         return"Thank you for your appreciation!
 It means a lot :)" elif"name some colours" in user_choice:
         return(color())